Escalate Consequences Automatically

 Repeated violations require stronger response.

-Escalation removes tolerance for persistent noncompliance while preserving fairness and predictability.
+Escalation removes tolerance for persistent noncompliance while preserving predictability.
 Automation ensures escalation is applied consistently.

 A disciplined system responds proportionally and automatically.